Chapter 6 : A Package From Fred

 “I still don’t see what Malfoy’s on about, I was with you all morning Monday.”
 Rose stuffed the first bite into her mouth and closed her eyes at the taste flooded her mouth; Hogwarts food always managed to be so good.

 “Yes, well, unfortunately, he’s under the impression that you have cousins who would be happy to stand in for you while you’re off having an alibi,” Albus said dryly.

 “Do you think he’s talking about us?” she asked.

 “Couldn’t be,” James said.
 “We never break the rules.”

-He swallowed and was opening his mouth to respond when the morning post began to flood in.
-They all looked up.
-Rose saw Hazel gliding toward them.
-She was carrying a package with two other owls.
-They swooped low and dropped it in front of Rose.
-The other owls made their exits, and Hazel landed in front of Al, who gave her an owl treat.
+He swallowed and was opening his mouth to respond to Roxanne when the morning post began to flood in.
+Rose glanced up and saw Hazel gliding toward them, with two other owls and a large package in tow.
+After they dropped it in front of Rose, Hazel landed in front of Albus, who gave her a treat and stroked her feathers.

-Hope your first week back went well.
+Hope your first few weeks back have gone well.
 Good to hear that you’ve already gotten into some sort of trouble.
 I was afraid your prefect badge would stop you from having any fun.
 I’ll want to hear more about it your first Hogsmeade weekend.
 (Or before.)

 Dad’s actually developed a new line of shield charms that will be hitting the shelves in October.
 There have been a lot of requests for something unobtrusive.
-I included one for each of you.
+I included a few - you can never be too safe!

 I also tossed in a few things in the package that should make your week a little brighter.
 Share them around with Rox and James and the rest.
 Make sure to give Al some of the snackboxes.